 To fulfill these requirements, companies will need a streamlined and reliable way to translate their security posture into financial terms.
 Enter: Cyber Risk Quantification (CRQ).
 Translating cyber risk scenarios into something quantifiable is a challenge because risk is not concrete.
 And for CISOs, it’s not sustainable or savvy to rely on alarmist scare tactics to steer decision-making in the boardroom.
 CRQ bridges the gap between technical and business-speak, informing decision-makers on what kind of impact various risk scenarios could have.
 Risk quantification keeps non-technical business leaders engaged and continually informed about where to direct funds for maximum effect.

-Some members of the SEC Commission have expressed disapproval of the amendment.
+Before the ruling came into effect, members of the SEC Commission have expressed disapproval of the amendment.
 Republican Commissioner Hester M. Peirce submitted a dissenting opinion, saying the proposal supersedes the SEC’s mission.
 “The Commission regulates companies’ disclosures; it does not regulate public companies’ activities.
 This proposal flirts with casting us as the Nation’s Cybersecurity Command Center – a role Congress didn’t give us,” she stated.

 The official mission of the SEC is “to protect investors, maintain fair, orderly, and efficient markets, and facilitate capital formation,” and those who back the latest proposal understand the degree to which cybersecurity is intertwined with this mission.
 SEC Chair Gary Gensler expressed his support of the amendment because, in short, it will require companies to take cybersecurity measures that they should be doing already.